rcravens/230225-095033-zeroUSB/README.md

 # 4G Trail Camera

+This project started with [Adventure Time](https://www.youtube.com/@adventuretime5020) posting vides about it.

 #### Project Goal
 My goal is to create "trail camera" to take pictures of the properity are my local Radio Control Air Field.
 [TORKS.org](torks.org).